radiantone/pyfi-private/diary.md

 - Add config and environment to flow state
 - Statistics table dialog
 - Processor Tool types (using decorator classes and modified scriptemplate UI)
-- Save processor updates models and triggers reactive behavior from scheduler
+- Save processor updates models and triggers reactive behavior from scheduler DONE
 - Publish flow.
 Creates all the objects in the flow and submits transactionally.
 - Stream database updates back to browser DONE
 - Execution state in UI